-Post - closure 44 2064 Start of post-closure phase. (>44 years) 44 - 48 2064 - 2068 Precipitation and run-off to the FTSF and CRSF will increase the water level.
-Maintenance of diversion channels has stopped and as a result run off to the FTSF and CRSF gradually increased.
-The effect of diversion channels in model has been terminated in 2073.
-48 2068 Water from CRSF starts overflow the rim of the embankment to FTSF.
-No discharge to Taseq river.
-49 2069 Water quality criteria is met.
+Phase Mining Year Calendar Year Remarks 49 2069 Water quality criteria is met.
 Water from FTSF starts overflow the embankment to the Taseq river.
 Post-closure phase completed.
 59 2079 Water quality results presented 10 year after commencement of the discharge to Taseq river.
 93 2113 Time horizon for model runs of

-Specific information from geochemical assays of the tailings slurries, from chemical processes in the Plant, hydrological development of the TSF have been used to develop a process model (Orbicon 2015b).
+Specific information from geochemical assays of the tailings slurries, from chemical processes in the Plant, hydrological development of the TSF have been used to develop the site hydrology models [53].

-The process model predicts the behaviour of over 400 different chemical species and elements through the flotation and refinery processes, including the REEs, uranium, thorium, reagents and impurities.
+The model predicts the behaviour of over 400 different chemical species and elements through the flotation and refinery processes, including the REEs, uranium, thorium, reagents and impurities.
 Specific attention has been devoted to the elements included in the list of ambient water quality criteria for Greenland.
 This includes, in addition to elements found in the Study Area with elevated concentrations relative to continental crustal average, elements identified as of 'environmental concern'.